rsato64/SimpleBounce/README.md

 =============

 ## Overview
-The SimpleBounce package calcualtes the Euclidean action for the bounce solution which contribute to the false vacuum decay.
+The SimpleBounce package calcualtes the Euclidean action of the bounce solution which contributes to the false vacuum decay.
 The algorithm is based on the flow equation which is proposed in [arXiv:1907.02417](https://arxiv.org/abs/1907.02417).
-For more details, please read [the documentation](https://www.dropbox.com/s/9ydtrjlsq480823/manual.pdf?dl=0).
+For more details of the code, please read [arXiv:1908.10868](https://arxiv.org/abs/1908.10868).

 ## How to use
 The following sample codes are complied by ``make``.